 Note!
 If you think the below seems too complicated, or if you have better things to do, then let our broadband expert help you!
-We come to your place and help you with everything related to computers and broadband.
-The broadband expert charges 550 baht per hour.
+We come to your home and help you with everything related to computers and broadband.

 What do I do if my connection to Internet stops working?

-First of all, verify that your house is connected to the network; Is the lamp ‘Link’, ‘ADSL’, and/or ‘Internet’ on your modem or router on?
+First of all, verify that your house is connected to the network; Is the lamp ‘Link’, ‘SFP’, and/or ‘Internet’ on your fiber connection or router on?

 If not, disconnect the power, wait 10 seconds and reconnect it again.